 Many of the watermovers in the Hydrologic Simulation Engine (HSE) are formulated in terms of the Manning equation, which is strictly applicable only to fully developed turbulent flow.
-In some cases, the Manning equation has been used to describe mixed turbulent-laminar and even laminar flow.
+In some cases in the HSE, the Manning equation will likely be used to describe overland flows that are either mixed turbulent-laminar or laminar.
 In practice, the term "effective roughness parameter for overland flow" is often used, and N is substituted for n to indicate that the flow is not fully turbulent.
-Since many of the overland-flow applications in the model are not fully turbulent, it is recommended that N be used instead of n.
+Since many of the potential overland-flow applications of the model are not fully turbulent flow, it is recommended that N be used instead of n.

-The District has indicated that hydrologic process modules (HPMs) provide source water to the HSE cells according to the following relation where $S_i$ is the source flux into the HSE cell, $R{rechg}$ is the recharge, $Q{irr}$ is the irrigation withdrawal, $Q{ws}$ is the water-supply withdrawal, and $R{ro}$ is the runoff.
-The sign before $Q{ws}$ should be changed to negative.
-The figure in the documentation showing the positive direction of $Q{ws}$ needs to have an arrow pointing in one direction.
+The model developers indicated in oral presentations that hydrologic process modules (HPMs) provide source water to the HSE cells according to the following relation where S_i is the source flux into the HSE cell, R{rechg} is the recharge, Q{irr} is the irrigation withdrawal, Q{ws} is the water supply withdrawal, and R{ro} is the runoff.
+The sign before Q{ws} should be changed to negative to be consistent with the definition figure (Figure 2.12) in the Theory Manual.